-Pedestrian and cyclist safety improvement work is set to begin in Murrumbateman village next month.
-A community update (PDF, 770Kb) is now available which provides an overview of these changes, including upgrading existing footpaths, installing pedestrian safety fences, improving traffic flow through Jones Park rest area and upgrading the entrance to the recreational grounds.
-The work is expected to start mid-July and be completed within three months.
+Pedestrian and cyclist safety improvement work has started in Murrumbateman village.
+A community update (PDF, 770Kb) provides an overview of these changes, including upgrading existing footpaths, installing pedestrian safety fences and improving traffic flow through Jones Park rest area.
+The work is expected to be completed by late October, weather permitting.

 MAY 2020Autumn community update is out now